harmeetsingh11/RefactorMate/README.md

 ```

 ### 3. Install Dependencies
-Install the dependencies using npm:
+Install the dependencies using `pnpm`:

 ```bash
 pnpm install